Scott Pye

 Scott Robert Pye (born 8 January 1990) is an Australian professional racing driver.
-He currently competes in the Repco Supercars Championship, and drives the No. 20 Holden ZB Commodore for Team 18.
+He currently races in the Repco Supercars Championship, co-driving in the No. 87 Chevrolet Camaro ZL1 for Triple Eight Race Engineering.

 Racing career

 Early days

 Pye started out in go-karts, winning six state championships.
 Pye moved up to the Formula Ford level in 2007 when he raced in the State Series Formula Ford in Australia for Borland Racing Developments/ Cams Rising Star.

 2008 saw Pye move up to the Australian Formula Ford Championship, again with Borland Racing Developments/ Cams Rising Star.
 He finished the championship in seventh place in 2008 and in third position in 2009.

 International foray

 Pye joined fellow Australian driver Nathan Antunes in the European Technique team for the 2008–09 Toyota Racing Series in New Zealand.
 He achieved a podium finish in his first race at Ruapuna and completed the weekend with a win in the third race which saw him take home the Wigram Cup.
 Pye continued his good form in round two at Timaru International Motor Raceway when he won the final two races, earning him the round win.

 For 2010 Pye moved to the United Kingdom to compete in the British Formula Ford Championship.
 Racing a Mygale for British team Jamun Racing, he won the championship with 12 race wins and 17 pole positions.
 He also finished second in the Formula Ford Festival in 2010.

 Pye competed in the British Formula 3 Championship for 2011 with Double R. Pye's Mercedes-engined CampingF1 sponsored Dallara lapped the 2.7-mile Oulton Park International Circuit in 1m 27.621s, more than a second inside the 2010 pole position time set by eventual champion Jean-Éric Vergne.
 He finished tenth in the championship with one win at Rockingham and a second place at the season-ending Silverstone weekend.